Tattoo After-Care

 Cleaning & Ointment Application

 After the tattoo is fully dry, use clean hands to apply a very thin layer of ointment.
 You want just enough to keep the skin moisturized, without suffocating it.
 Avoid petroleum-based products like Aquaphor, as they can cause irritation for some people (myself included).
-I recommend ointments like CryBaby, Hustle Butter, or another petroleum-free alternative
+I recommend ointments like Proper, CryBaby, Hustle Butter, or another petroleum-free alternative.

 Daily Routine